jhudsl/AnVIL_Book_Getting_Started/docs/no_toc/02-pis.md

 1. Log in to the [Google Cloud Platform](https://console.cloud.google.com/) console using the Google ID associated with your Google Cloud projects.

-1. Open the dropdown menu on the top left, mouseover IAM & Admin, and click “Create a Project.”
+1. Open the dropdown menu on the top left, mouseover IAM & Admin, and click "Create a Project".

     <img src="02-pis_files/figure-html//1JejmHJHLTF-eywlZs5GUQXb82FCGM5wIUNrbVKlJcrY_g13d748460ee_0_3.png" title="Screenshot of the Google Cloud Console drop-down menu, with the &quot;IAM &amp; Admin&quot; submenu open. &quot;IAM &amp; Admin&quot; and &quot;Create a Project&quot; are highlighted." alt="Screenshot of the Google Cloud Console drop-down menu, with the &quot;IAM &amp; Admin&quot; submenu open. &quot;IAM &amp; Admin&quot; and &quot;Create a Project&quot; are highlighted." width="480" />